 Want 4G for your Galaxy S4?
 It's EE or nothing for now

-A cheaper way to get the S4 on a 4G network is to go with Three.
+Three.
 The network has a 4G-ready network called Ultrafast, which will change over automatically from HSPA+ to 4G once Three's new 4G LTE network is turned on.
 You also won’t have to pay any extra for the switch, and should be able to keep your current SIM.
 The Galaxy S4 will be free on a £35-per-month contract, with 500 minutes talktime, 5,000 texts and all the data you can handle.

 Vodafone describes the Galaxy S4 as "4G-ready", and there's a 4G Vodafone network on the way.
 However, it looks like 4G access on Vodafone will come at a premium; Vodafone's website states that once 4G arrives, "we can talk about adding Vodafone 4G to your monthly plan".